star-in-the-jar/ASSASSIN/doc/README.md

-# ASSASIN documentation
+# ASSASSIN documentation

-This is the place where ASSASIN documentation is mainly stored.
+This is the place where ASSASSIN documentation is mainly stored.

 ## PDF generation